jina-ai/discoart/README.md

 - `i-*` is up to the value of `n_batches`.
 - `*-done-*` is the final image on done.
 - `*-step-*` is the intermediate image at certain step.
-- `*-progress-*` is the sprite image of all intermediate results so far.
+- `*-progress.png` is the sprite image of all intermediate results so far.
+- - `*-progress.gif` is the animated gif of all intermediate results so far.

+The save frequency is controlled by `save_rate`.

 Moreover, `create()` returns `da`, a [DocumentArray](https://docarray.jina.ai/fundamentals/documentarray/)-type object.
 It contains the following information:
 - All arguments passed to `create()` function, including seed, text prompts and model parameters.